iPad Air 4

-The updated iPad also moves closer to the iPad Pro by switching from Lightning to USB-C. It is limited to 5Gbps — compared to the iPad Pro's 10Gbps — but supports the same peripherals.
-It can also output to an external display in up to 4K resolution.
+The updated iPad Air also moves closer to the iPad Pro by switching from Lightning to USB-C. It is limited to 5Gbps — compared to the iPad Pro's 10Gbps — but supports the same peripherals.
+It can only output video up to 1080p when connected to an external monitor.

 USB-C support allows the new tablet to connect a wider variety of external desktop accessories, such as drives, displays, cameras, and multi-port adapters.
 Users can even connect large USB-C hubs to connect to many devices and a monitor at once, all though a single connection.

 Apple has moved most of its products to USB-C, though the iPhone and 10.2-inch iPad still use Lightning.
 The versatile USB-C allows users to carry fewer cables and move accessories between devices with ease.

 - Support for the Magic Keyboard and Smart Keyboard Folio

 - 64GB and 256GB storage options

 - A single 12MP camera with f/1.8 aperture

 - Stereo Speakers

 - Available in green, sky blue, rose gold, silver, and space gray color variants

 Apple released the first iPad Air in late 2013.
 It served as the next-generation 9.7-inch iPad, replacing the 4th-generation model as the flagship in the company's tablet lineup.